bloblems/BalanceScriptableWidget/README.md

 Initial Requirements

 * [Scriptable](https://scriptable.app/)
-* Plaid API Development/Production key
+* Plaid API Development Key OR Production key
 * png of your Bank logo
 --------------
 How To